open-craft/openedx-deployment/docs/shared/director.md

 Upgrading `director`
 --------------------

-A new openedx release can include a newer version of `ansible`.
-Because ansible playbooks are to be run from `director`, we musto update the packages in `director`'s virtualenv.
+A new openedx release can include a newer version of `ansible` or other Python packages.
+Because ansible playbooks are to be run from `director`, we must update the packages in `director`'s virtualenv.
 To do so:

 ```bash
 workon edx-configuration